ryanchankh/ryanchankh.github.io/_pages/research.md

 ## Parsimonious Representation Learning

-*Classical machine learning makes observable and well-posed assumptions about the data distribution, laying sufficient ground work for transparent understanding of theoretical properties and practical performance for the task at hand.
-On the extreme, modern deep learning makes little-to-none assumptions about the data, but find success by overpowering the model with insurmountable amount of data, making it challenging to have any guidance on basic properties such as choice of architecture and optimization method.
-The goal of learning parsimonious representations is to bridge the classics and the moderns, by finding reasonable and structured assumptions about the data and the task, hence allowing research opportunities for achieving both holistic theoretical understanding and strong practical performance.*
+Classical machine learning makes observable and well-posed assumptions about the data distribution, laying sufficient ground work for transparent understanding of theoretical properties and practical performance for the task at hand.
+On the extreme, modern deep learning makes little-to-none assumptions about the data, but find success by overpowering the model with insurmountable amount of data, making it challenging to have any guidance on basic properties and choices of architecture and optimization method.
+The goal of learning parsimonious representations is to bridge the old and the new, by finding reasonable and structured assumptions about the data and the task, hence allowing research opportunities for achieving both holistic theoretical understanding and strong practical performance.

 1. Kwan Ho Ryan Chan\*, Yaodong Yu\*, Chong You*, Haozhi Qi, John Wright, Yi Ma. **ReduNet: A White-box Deep Network from the Principle of Maximizing Rate Reduction.** Journal of Machine Learning Research, 2021.
 2. Yaodong Yu\*, Kwan Ho Ryan Chan\*, Chong You, Chaobing Song, and Yi Ma. **Learning Diverse and Discriminative Representations via the Principle of Maximal Coding Rate Reduction.** Neural Information Processing Systems, 2020.